FAQ

 do you write letters for emotional support animals?

 I am willing to consider writing an ESA housing letter for an established client who meets the requirements, but generally will not do so until the therapeutic relationship has been firmly established and I am able to assess the client’s symptoms and needs over time (usually several months of regular attendance/participation).
-I will not write letters for specific or multiple animals, as this type of assessment is too far beyond my scope of practice.
-I strongly recommend that clients seeking an ESA letter find a therapist who specializes in this.
+I will not write letters for specific or multiple animals, as this type of assessment is too far beyond my scope of practice (and isn’t required for most ESA exemptions).
+That said, I strongly recommend that clients seeking an ESA letter find a therapist who specializes in this if they can.

 Any other questions?

-Please contact me here for any further questions.
+Please contact me here for any further questions, or reach out (non-securely at your own risk) via email.
 I will answer your question in the format of your choosing (email, phone, text) but won’t bug you after that or send you any spam :)